 Reference: “NASA’s first ground-based Galactic Cosmic Ray Simulator: Enabling a new era in space radiobiology research” by Lisa C. Simonsen, Tony C. Slaba, Peter Guida and Adam Rusek, 19 May 2020, PLOS Biology.

-Funding: This work was executed under agreements NNJ12HA64I and NNJ16HP161 between NASA and and DOE Brookhaven National Laboratory.
-The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+Funding: This work was executed under agreements NNJ12HA64I and NNJ16HP161 between NASA and DOE Brookhaven National Laboratory.
+The funders had no role in study design, data collection, and analysis, decision to publish, or preparation of the manuscript.

 Be the first to comment on "NASA Brings Galactic Cosmic Rays to Earth to Study Biological Effects and Health Risks"